Alpha0824/deck-service/README.md

 - **The same player record cannot join multiple games.** A player ID always belongs to exactly one `game_id`.
 The API does not support reusing an existing player from game A in game B; you add a fresh participant per game instead.
 - **The same display name may appear in different games.** `"Alice"` in game 1 and `"Alice"` in game 2 are separate player records with different IDs.
 Name uniqueness is enforced only within a single game.
 - **Deleting a game removes its players.** `players.game_id` references `games(id) ON DELETE CASCADE`, so all players for that game are removed when the game is deleted.
+- **Players can be removed only while they hold no cards.** Once a player has been dealt cards, removal is rejected to avoid ambiguous shoe ownership.

 ### Game